By Gil Marks

 For the ensuing sixteen months after Washington’s inauguration, the country’s government was located in New York City, at the time America’s second largest metropolis with a population of 33,000.
 During this time, the Washington family (along with seven slaves from Mount Vernon) lived in the Samuel Osgood House at the corner of Pearl and Cherry Streets in Manhattan.
 Then on July 10, 1790, Congress, as part of a compromise arranged by Alexander Hamilton in which the federal government assumed all of the states’ debts accrued during the Revolution, voted to permanently locate the national capital along the Potomac River and to temporarily place the capital in Philadelphia.
 While the new city in the District of Columbia was under construction, Philadelphia -— then the largest city in North America with a population of 42,000 -— served as the nation’s capital.
 George Washington took up residence at a mansion at 6th and Market Streets, attended to by nine slaves from Mount Vernon.
 At the end of his second term in 1797, Washington returned to Mount Vernon where he died two years later.
 Finally in December 1800, the federal government of the United States relocated to its permanent home, named after Washington.

 In addition to the nation’s new capital being designated after the first president, people began calling various treats after him, most notably Washington cake.
 The origin of this patriotic terminology may have been an American imitation of a British practice to celebrate a noble’s birthday with a special cake.
 In the early 1800s, pound cake or a fruit-laden variation was a common sight in the new United States at special occasions, such as weddings and holidays, as well as weekly fare in some households.
 Or possibly Washington cake emerged from a personal source.
 According to The Market Book by Thomas F. De Voe (NY, 1862, p.
 219), one Mary Simpson (d.
 1834), who was also known as Mary Washington, claimed (although there is no record of a Mary in Washington’s New York household) she was one of George Washington’s slaves and born on Mount Vernon, who he freed upon leaving New York City for Philadelphia.
 In the early 1800s, Simpson ran a small store in a Manhattan basement at the corner of Cliff and John Streets, where she sold milk, butter, and eggs along with various baked goods from her kitchen.
-Mary retained an intense devotion to Washington, even hanging his portrait in her shop.
-Wanting everyone to remember her former master’s birthday (February 22, 1732), Mary celebrated the observance of that occasion by preparing Washington cake.
+Mary hung a portrait of Washington in her shop, and observed his birthday (February 22, 1732) by preparing Washington cake.
 Each February 22nd, New Yorkers from diverse backgrounds lined up in front of her shop to purchase a piece of Mary’s “Washington cake” along with a glass of punch or coffee and offer a salute to the first president.
 The idea of Washington cake caught on as well as the practice of calling various treats after notable public figures.